CourtG/address-book/README.md

 NOTE: yaml script included and init.sql file containing the sample data

-Although I have very limited back-end knowledge, I used the skills I have as a developer to attempt to learn the back-end that I needed to make this app run.
+Although I have very limited back-end knowledge, I used the skills I have as a Jr Developer to attempt to learn the back-end that I needed to make this app run.
 I have used Firebase, but wanted to try using the frameworks used at the company.

 I learned a lot in the process, but still wasn't able to populate the database with the sample data.
 Because of this, I wasn't able to confirm the update and delete buttons worked, or apply styling.

+I look forward to the opportunity to talk through my code and get some critics to help me with future apps and tech challenges.
+Thanks for your time!

 Features